pol/dwarf-fortress-guides/mixtrak/s1c02-embark.md

-Once you've assigned all these skills, you should have a few DBs left over (about 40).
+Once you've assigned all these skills, you should have a few DBs left over (about 10 to 20 &#9788;, depending on initial food additions).
 Go ahead, buy yourself something nice.
 Don't spend it all in one place - but I will point out that despite my earlier nonchalance about victuals, no fortress ever failed by having *too much* food (including seeds) and booze…

 ### Other considerations